Consistency Over Motivation

 • Grab my free GLP-1 Goal & Motivation Kickstart Kit to help you map out identity-based habits that actually stick.

-• Read: What a Growth Mindset Really Looks Like on GLP-1s to keep your momentum strong, even when things go sideways.
+• Read: 13 GLP-1 Mindset Hacks to keep your momentum strong, even when things go sideways.

 • Or explore GLP-1-Friendly Fitness Tips for ways to build movement into your day without the pressure.